[Note: This article contains minor spoilers for the ending of Metal Gear Solid V: Ground Zeroes.]

 This series has been rather consistent in its depiction of gender roles thus far, giving us a fair share of female characters like Sniper Wolf, The Boss, and Eva.
 It simply wouldn’t be fair to chastise the series because the individuals who get subjected to torture and abuse in its latest instalment happen to be women; especially since it is a well-known fact that the series contained such elements previously and that torture isn’t anything new to the Metal Gear series.
 Therefore, claims that Metal Gear Solid V is a game that promotes the subjugation and violence against females probably shouldn’t be validated.

+As a female gamer myself I do feel very strongly against video games that insist on including highly sexualized female characters just to showcase sex appeal.
 It is undeniable that female representation is a subject matter that is only just starting to gain momentum in the video game industry.
 The industry still has a long way to go before equality in representation of various subgroups like gender, race, and orientation is achieved.
 With that, perhaps the community should be focusing more on games that actively feature such poorly represented characters instead of creating drama for a franchise that has been fair in its portrayal of genders and race.
 Metal Gear Solid is not one of those games.

 The very fact that Metal Gear Solid is receiving so much bad publicity for its treatment of Paz and Quiet only serves to highlight the hypocrisy of the gaming community.
 Why rag on a franchise whose latest installment features women getting tortured when it’s been giving the exact same treatment to men for over a decade now?
 As a narrative that places emphasis on the effects and horrors of warfare, such segments are inevitable in driving its narrative forward.
 Gamers really shouldn’t be too surprised that the torture of females would be present in such a story.